 Field Specialists conduct regional audits of training centers to examine financial records and class files in connection with expenditure of Criminal Justice Standards and Training Commission trust fund money.
 Audit findings are submitted to, reviewed and approved by the Records and Certification Section's Training and Research Manager.
-The percentage for this measure is determined by using the total number of training centers audited, divided by the number of those training centers with a perfect audit (no audit criticism.)
+The percentage for this measure is determined by using the total number of training centers audited, divided by the number of those training centers with a perfect audit (no audit finding).

 Field Specialists visit Criminal Justice Standards and Training Commission certified training centers throughout the year to conduct inspections of facilities and monitor the delivery of training courses.
 Detailed data of each visit is entered into weekly activity reports, which are then electronically submitted to support staff in the Bureau of Standards.
 Audit forms are also used and originals are submitted to the Field Services Section.
 The Training and Research Manager reviews the weekly activity reports to obtain a count of the number of training centers visited, the number of facility inspections and the number of training course monitoring conducted during a specified period of time.
-A percentage for both inspection and monitoring is determined by dividing the number of facilities visited by the total number of those facilities in full compliance (no audit criticism.)
+A percentage for both inspection and monitoring is determined by dividing the number of facilities visited by the total number of those facilities in full compliance (no audit finding).

 Validity/Reliability: The Office of Inspector General reviewed the validity and reliability of the data collection methodology for this measure.
-Any recommended improvements were implemented and documented above and in the department's Performance Measure Guide.
+Any recommended improvements were implemented and documented above and in the department's performance management system.

-LRPP EXHIBIT IV: Performance Measure Validity and Reliability Department: Florida Department of Law Enforcement Program: Criminal Justice Professionalism Program Service/Budget Entity: Law Enforcement Standards Compliance Services Measure: Number of criminal justice officer disciplinary actions Action (check one): □ Requesting revision to approved performance measure. □ Change in data sources or measurement methodologies. □ Requesting new measure. □ Backup for performance measure.
-Data Sources and Methodology: Automated Training Management System (ATMS2), Appropriate data
+Department: Florida Department of Law Enforcement Program: Criminal Justice Professionalism Program Service/Budget Entity: Law Enforcement Standards Compliance Services Measure: Number of criminal justice officer disciplinary actions

+- Requesting revision to approved performance measure. - Change in data sources or measurement methodologies. - Requesting new measure. - Backup for performance measure.

 Data Sources and Methodology: Automated Training Management System (ATMS2).
 Appropriate data concerning cases presented to the Commission and the final disciplinary action is entered into ATMS2.
 Selected data concerning these cases are also maintained in a manual log for quality control purposes.
-The Professional Compliance Section generates a report from ATMS2 entitled, "Professional Compliance Profile Report."
+The Professional Compliance Section generates a report from ATMS2 entitled, "Professional Compliance Profile Report".
 The report is reviewed and a count is made of the following disciplinary actions taken by the Commission during a specified period: revocations, suspensions, probations, denials, reprimands, and referrals resolved at Probable Cause (letters of guidance or no cause by the Commission).
 The report totals from ATMS2 are compared to the manual log for accuracy and validity.
+Data are reported monthly.
+Monthly data are totaled to calculate the YTD figure.

 Validity/Reliability: The Office of Inspector General reviewed the validity and reliability of the data collection methodology for this measure.
-Any recommended improvements were implemented and documented above and in the department's Performance Measure Guide.
+Any recommended improvements were implemented and documented above and in the department's performance management system.

-LRFF Exhibit IV.
-Feriormance measure validity and Renability Department: Florida Department of Law Enforcement Program: Criminal Justice Professionalism Program Service/Budget Entity: Law Enforcement Training Certification Services Measure: Percent of individuals who pass the basic professional certification examination Action (check one): □ Requesting revision to approved performance measure. □ Change in data sources or measurement methodologies. □ Requesting new measure. □ Backup for performance measure.
-Data Sources and Mathodology: Automated Training Management System (ATMS2) and vendor online
+Department: Florida Department of Law Enforcement Program: Criminal Justice Professionalism Program Service/Budget Entity: Law Enforcement Training Certification Services Measure: Percent of individuals who pass the basic professional certification examination

+- Requesting revision to approved performance measure. - Change in data sources or measurement methodologies. - Requesting new measure. - Backup for performance measure.